Jiahuiqu/MoE-PNP/README.md

-The python code implementation of the paper "A Principle Design of Registration-Fusion Consistency: Towards Interpretable Deep Fusion for Unregistered Hyperspectral Image"
+The python code implementation of the paper "A Principle Design of Registration-Fusion Consistency: Towards Interpretable Deep Fusion for Unregistered Hyperspectral Image" (TNNLS 2024)

 ### Requirements
     Ubuntu 18.04 cuda 11.0